sgrankin/mk/README.md

 This mk stays mostly faithful to Plan 9, but makes a few improvements.

 1. A clean, modern implementation in Go, that doesn't depend on the whole Plan 9 stack.
 1. Parallel by default.
 Modern computers can build more than one C file at a time.
 Cases that should not be run in parallel are the exception.
 Use `-p=1` if this is the case.
 1. Use Go regular expressions, which are perl-like.
 The original mk used plan9 regex, which few people know or care to learn.
 1. Regex matches are substituted into rule prerequisites with `$stem1`, `$stem2`, etc, rather than `\1`, `\2`, etc.
 1. Allow blank lines in recipes.
 A recipe is any indented block of text, and continues until a non-indented character or the end of the file.
 (Similar to blocks in Python.)
 1. Add an 'S' attribute to execute recipes with programs other than sh.
 This way, you don't have to separate your six line python script into its own file.
 Just stick it directly in the mkfile.
-  1. Use remote files in Amazon S3 or http(s) URLs as prerequesites or targets
 1. Add `$shell` variable which will be sourced as the shell for recipe blocks unless overriden by an 'S' attribute.
 1. Pretty colors.

 ## Usage

-*See the [manual](manual.md) for more info*
+_See the [manual](manual.md) for more info_

 `mk [options] [target] ...`

 ### Options

-  * `-C directory` Change directory to `directory` first.
+- `-C directory` Change directory to `directory` first.
-  * `-f filename` Use the given file as the mkfile.
+- `-f filename` Use the given file as the mkfile.
-  * `-n` Dry run, print commands without actually executing.
+- `-n` Dry run, print commands without actually executing.
-  * `-r` Force building of the immediate targets.
+- `-r` Force building of the immediate targets.
-  * `-a` Force building the targets and of all their dependencies.
+- `-a` Force building the targets and of all their dependencies.
-  * `-p` Maximum number of jobs to execute in parallel (default: # CPU cores)
+- `-p` Maximum number of jobs to execute in parallel (default: # CPU cores)
-  * `-i` Show rules that will execute and prompt before executing.
+- `-i` Show rules that will execute and prompt before executing.
-  * `-color` Boolean flag to force color on / off.
+- `-color` Boolean flag to force color on / off.
-  * `-F` Don't drop shell arguments when no further arguments are specified.
+- `-F` Don't drop shell arguments when no further arguments are specified.
-  * `-s name` Default shell to use if none are specified via $shell (default: "sh -c")
+- `-s name` Default shell to use if none are specified via $shell (default: "sh -c")
-  * `-l int` Maximum number of recursive invocations of a rule. (default 1)
+- `-l int` Maximum number of recursive invocations of a rule. (default 1)
-  * `-q` Don't print recipesbefore executing them.
+- `-q` Don't print recipesbefore executing them.

 ## Non-shell recipes